lvalen91/carlink_native/README.md

 ## Work In progress - Something is always changing..
 Not always good

 > [!IMPORTANT]
+>
 > Limitations
 > Instrument Panel Cluster and Heads Up Display (HUD) Support
 >
 > Song Information:
 > Due to an AAOS bug.
 Song metadata displaying on the Cluster is hit or miss.
-The simplified explanation, the OS gives all apps an ID number.
-The app using this ID passes Song Info.
+The simplified explanation, the OS gives media apps an ID number (token).
+The app using this token for song information.
 The OS sends the info to the cluster to be displayed.
-Sometimes the OS forgets the ID it gives out.
-So the App keeps using the original ID given and the OS ignores it.
-There is no known way to force a new ID from within the app.
-It either works or it doesnt.
-Read the documentation on this for a detailed explanation.
-THis unfortunetlty also
+When app force closes or on OS sleep a token mismatch occurs.
+The App keeps using the original token and the OS ignores it.
+There are no known ways for third-party apps to fix this.
 >
 > Navigation Turn-By-Turn
-> Adapter firmware strips away navigation information iphones provide and narrows it down to simple turn by turn directions.
+> Adapter firmware strips away nav details iPhones provide.
+It is narrows down to basic manuvers.
 The app forwards this to the cluster.
-CarPlay does not provide navigation symboles.
-So the App has its own for what it gets from the adapter.
-Android Auto does provide manuver images, so that is forwarded to the cluster.
+CarPlay does not provide navigation icons.
+The app has its own internal set for CP.
+Android Auto does provide manuver images, which is forwarded to the cluster.
+They are more detailed and accurate.
+>
+> GM EVs or those on the Qualcom radios do not use any icon provided by the app.
+GM VMSPlugin only passes the manuver type to the cluster.
+The Cluster ECU renders its own internal icon set.
+>
 > My truck doesn't have an HUD, so i cannot test this.
 However, some Silverado and Hummer EV users have reported that the HUD does show navigation.
 I can only test for the software in my Silverado.
 GM and others can easily change how that is controlled so if it works, great.
 If it doesnt.. too bad.

 > [!TIP]